-Originally from Maine, and now a resident of Austin, Texas, Patty Griffin has had a tremendous influence across all genres of music.
+Originally from Maine, and a resident of Austin, Texas, Patty Griffin has had a tremendous influence across all genres of music.
 After her sparse and acoustic 1996 debut, Living With Ghosts, artists began covering Griffin’s songs immediately.
 Among the many artists who’ve recorded her songs since are the Dixie Chicks, Bette Midler, and Emmylou Harris.
+She has since been part of Robert Plant’s Band of Joy, and gone on to release ten studio albums and two full-length live recordings, including her Live from the Artists Den performance.

-The Angel Orensanz Foundation for the Arts was established in 1992 and in a short period of time has affirmed itself as a strong anchor of the visual and performing arts in New York City.
+The Angel Orensanz Foundation Center for the Arts was established in 1992 and in a short period of time has affirmed itself as a strong anchor of the visual and performing arts in New York City.
 The Center itself is a neo-gothic building, which was designed as a synagogue in 1849 by Berlin architect Alexander Seltzer.
 He drew inspiration for his design from the cathedral of Cologne and the German romantic movement of Heinrich Heine and Beethoven.
 Sculptor Angel Orensanz bought this venerable structure in 1986, first for use as his own studio, and then to make it again a beacon of education and culture in the city of New York.
+Photography courtesy of Zachary Bako for Artists Den Entertainment